wolfSSL/documentation/wolfSSL/src/chapter02.md

 ###### ***AES (ECB/CBC)***\

-Alternatively to generate AES ECB/CBC keys, if the Aes structure has been initialized with WOLFSLS_SECO_DEVID the function wc_AesSetKey can be called with a plain text key passed to it.
+Alternatively to generate AES ECB/CBC keys, if the Aes structure has been initialized with WOLFSSL_SECO_DEVID the function wc_AesSetKey can be called with a plain text key passed to it.
 The API wc_AesSetKey will then try to encrypt the key using the unique KEK and import it into the SECO HSM.
 If imported successfully, the value of 0 will be returned and the key ID will be set in the Aes structure.
 \

 - CBC encrypt would be done with wc_AesCbcEncrypt, decrypt with wc_AesCbcDecrypt.